gameontext/camera-room/README.md

 # Game On!
-A Very Simple Room Service
+Camera Room

-This is a very basic Java based room that contains no interesting puzzles to get lost in or confused by.
+This is a very basic Java based room that will talk to a Raspberry Pi camera.

 Cheers!